 We maintain a shadow equity scheme in Australia, the United States and the Netherlands, under which eligible employees may be offered shadow equity units, being a notional number of shares to which an eligible employee is entitled (to the extent vested), as specified in their offer to participate in the scheme.
-The holders of shadow equity units were entitled to the payment of those benefits as a result of the consummation of the Business Combination.
-As of the consummation of the Business Combination, the aggregate payment amount payable by Tritium Holdings under the shadow equity scheme was approximately \$21.6 million.
+The holders of shadow equity units were entitled to the payment of those benefits as a result of the consummation of the Business Combination, the aggregate payment amount payable by Tritium Holdings under the shadow equity scheme was approximately \$21.6 million.